ZobayerAkib/ZobayerAkib/README.md

 - 👋 Hi, I’m @Zobayer Ibna Kabir (Akib)
 - 👀 I’m interested in Competitive Programming,Android App developing,Machine Learning and so on.
-- 🌱 I’m currently learning Android Studio
+- 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me "ibnakabir081@gmail.com"